Mental Health Resiliency Program

 Who We Serve

-Our Mental Health Resiliency Program protects and strengthens the mental resiliency of the children of police, fire, sheriff, emergency medical personnel and 911 dispatchers.
+Our Mental Health Resiliency Program protects and strengthens the mental resiliency of the children of law enforcement (including local, state, and federal), fire services, EMS/EMT/paramedics, and 911 dispatchers who are 25 years of age and younger.

 The Vision Is Simple